Alberta’s Economic Recovery: The UCP Want to Celebrate Like It’s 1937 and That Should Scare You

 Employers often hired women because they could be paid substantially less than men.
 (In many instances, 50% less).
 This made for a significantly cheaper workforce and increased profits.
 Because many women needed the work, it cost very little for employers to work them far harder and longer.
-Today, you can’t deny that a lot of businesses would flourish with a 50% reduction in labour costs.
+Today, you can’t deny that many businesses would flourish with a 50% reduction in labour costs.
 (When you consider the anti-labour and changes to labour codes, you might almost think that this is what they’re up to.)

 Alberta Society Doesn’t Resemble the 1930s

 Crown corporations, many of them now dismantled and sold off, helped the provinces support their people and their economies.
-Socialism and socialist public safety nets were put in place to catch people who fell between the cracks while generating more jobs.
+Socialism and socialist public safety nets were implemented to catch people who fell between the cracks while generating more jobs.
 This is the antithesis of our current societal trajectory.
 Right or wrong, the government’s current focus is all about privatization and relinquishing control to the hands of a few — not into the hands of the many.
 In fact, Alberta UCP and conservative thinkers often rail against the evilness of socialism.
 This matters when creating an economic plan.

 The UCP Dreams of a Simpler Time that Leaves Most Albertans Out

 The thought of relying on an economic recovery plan that doesn’t take all of the factors involved into account is terrifying.
 Attempting to compare the recovery from the Great Depression to today’s COVID-19 recovery is equivalent to comparing a rotary dial telephone to a smartphone.
 A Great-Depression recovery plan is a recipe for modern-day disaster, and it leaves women out of the equation.
-Alberta simply can’t recover without its women.
+Alberta can’t recover without its women.

 I believe the current Alberta Government doesn’t understand what a Depression-era recovery plan is.
 If they did, they would not use it to justify their current strategy.
 We’re not taking the socialist route that was popular in the 1930s.
 This leads me to conclude that the UCP is either lying or clueless, and that is the scariest realization of them all.